Implementing Celery for Async Polling in DSR Pipelines

 Database connector configuration must align precisely with Celery’s execution lifecycle.
 Connection strings are injected exclusively via environment variables with strict read-only scopes (PGSSLMODE=require, PGOPTIONS='-c statement_timeout=30000').
 Cursor timeouts are synchronized with Celery’s task_time_limit to prevent orphaned transactions during network partitions or broker disconnects.

 When workers are terminated mid-poll, uncommitted database cursors can lock critical compliance tables.
-We implement connection pooling with explicit pool_pre_ping=True and wrap extraction logic in context managers that guarantee cursor closure regardless of task outcome.
+Implement connection pooling with explicit pool_pre_ping=True and wrap extraction logic in context managers that guarantee cursor closure regardless of task outcome.

 import os